Morphological Network: How Far Can We Go with Morphological Neurons?: Morphological Neurons

-\begin{proof} Continuous functions can be approximated over compact sets by sums of hinge functions (see Theorem 3.1 of \cite{breiman1993hinging}).
+A single morphological block may be able approximate functions, but we don't know how well is its approximation capability (Supplementary material provides an empirical study on this).
+However, with two morphological blocks (applied sequentially) any function can be approximated. \begin{lemma} Any linear combination of hinge functions $\sum_{i = 1}^m \alpha_i h^{(k_i)}(\vx)$ can be represented over an arbitrary compact set $K$ as a two sequential morphological block consisting of dilation neurons only. \end{lemma} \begin{proof} The proof is given in the supplementary material. \end{proof} \begin{theorem}[Universal approximation] Two morphological blocks applied sequentially, can approximate continuous functions over arbitrary compact sets. \end{theorem} \begin{proof} Continuous functions can be approximated over compact sets by sums of hinge functions (Theorem 3.1 of \cite{breiman1993hinging}).
 Therefore, by Lemma 1, it follows that any continuous function can be approximated over arbitrary compact sets by two-layer Morph-Nets. \end{proof}

-Universal approximation properties of single layer Morph-Nets are not known.
-However, we have a few suggestive empirical results regarding this in the appendix.